ykaliuta/git-cmp.rs/README.md

 another with automatic resolution of conflicts with "their" policy and running `git diff` on the resulting tree with another commit's tree.

+This basic logic is extented to check squashed commit as well.
+In this scenario the backported commit consist of several upstream commits.
+Instead of one upstream commit, the program accepts list of the those squashed commits, squashes all upstream commits to the first one (with the same policy `theirs`), then cherry-picks backported to the parent of the first upstream and runs diff between that two trees.

-Since it's implemented via merging, the same logic is applied to another usecase -- comparing rebased branches.
+Since it all is implemented via merging, the same logic is applied to another usecase -- comparing rebased branches.
 The usecase is to compare changes on the feature branch which is actively developed and rebased agaist its upstream branch since plain `git diff` between 2